fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 <a href="https://github.com/WebKit/WebKit/commit/d187ecab7b152962465c23be04ab7ed3ef70f382" target="_blank" rel="noopener"><span>creation of OfflineAudioContext</span></a>,
 <a href="https://github.com/WebKit/WebKit/commit/fad97bfb064446f78c78338104fb3f22be666cbb" target="_blank" rel="noopener"><span>creation of OscillatorNode</span></a>, <a href="https://github.com/WebKit/WebKit/commit/6f2b47e87bc414001affb258048749130bc91083" target="_blank" rel="noopener"><span>creation of DynamicsCompressorNode</span></a>. \
 \
 Since then browser developers have made a lot of small changes.
-These changes, combined with a huge amount of mathematical operations involved, lead to fingerprinting differences.
+These changes, compounded by the large number of mathematical operations involved, lead to fingerprinting differences.
 Audio signal processing uses floating point arithmetic, which also contributes to discrepancies in calculations.\
 \
 You can see how these things are implemented now in the three major browser engines: